JDASoftwareGroup/jdatech.github.io/_posts/2019-10-11-hunting-down-a-dask-bug.markdown

-We have been gradually switching more and more of our data pipelines from a proprietary framework to Dask/Distributed when things started to get a tad mysterious and data began to disappear in an unexpected way.
+We have been gradually switching more and more of our data pipelines from a proprietary framework to Dask/Distributed when things started to get a tad mysterious and our calculation results suddenly lacked some of the data we expected.

 ## The incident